gslin/load-lazyload-images/README.md

 Lazy Load Images
 ================

-Lazy Load Images is a Google Chrome extension which load lazyload images automatically.
+Lazy Load Images is a Google Chrome extension which will load lazyload images automatically.

 Currently we support two types of lazyload plugin:
 * Lazy Load Plugin for jQuery